Food Vocabulary for IELTS: Words and Examples for Success

-Vocabulary is an important aspect of the IELTS exam.
-It shows your ability to express your ideas clearly and effectively, enhancing both coherence and cohesion in the speaking and writing sections.
+Vocabulary is an important aspect of the IELTS exam, especially when discussing familiar topics like food.
+It shows your ability to express your ideas clearly and effectively, enhancing both coherence and cohesion in the IELTS Speaking and IELTS Writing sections.
 It constitutes 25% of the total marks in both sections.
-A strong vocabulary can add depth to your arguments or explanations, thereby improving your overall IELTS band score.

 Are you a foodie?
-If so, you might find learning food-related vocabulary quite interesting.
+If so, you might find learning food words or foodie vocabulary quite interesting.

 Food vocabulary is important for the IELTS exam for several reasons: